A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

 10| Weapons of Power    | 14/15 | 80/60

 - XP is allocated, and encounters adjusted, to match the original AP levelling guidelines at fast advancement.
 - Encounters use the 1E Challenge Rating (CR) as their basis.
-Creature levels are usually the same as CR or 1 or 2 higher.
-Relatively low CRs tend to need to be raised more to work in 2E.
+Bosses and single creatures are usually the same as CR or 1 or 2 higher.
+Minions with low CRs tend to be raised more to work in 2E.

 ## TO DO
   - treasure by level